This page provides starting points for information relevant to your journal and covers the following topics:

 You will need to do a preemption check to make sure that your idea is original.
 To do this, you should do a thorough search of the legal literature to determine if another author has already published on your topic, using the same analysis as yours.

-Start by compiling a list of search terms that will retrieve any articles similar to your proposed comment.
+1. Compile a List of Search Terms: Start by compiling a list of search terms that will retrieve any articles similar to your proposed comment.

-Search for recent law review articles on your topic in the law journal databases on Westlaw and Lexis.
+2. Search Law Journal Articles: Search for recent law review articles on your topic in the law journal databases on Westlaw and Lexis.
 If your proposed comment is based on a case or statute, you should also use Keycite on Westlaw and Shepards on Lexis to find articles analyzing the case or statute.

 *Be sure to keep checking for new articles on your topic, and other developments that might affect your research, using alerts on Westlaw and Lexis, and by following topical legal blogs and newsletters.*

-Legal research guides on preemption include:
+Some other legal research guides on preemption include:

 Monday - Friday: 9am - 5pm